 GMAb offers monoclonal antibody development to support custom anti-idiotypic antibody campaigns.
-We approach monoclonal antibody development by immunizing mice or rats with the therapeutic, or purified antibody (or Fab fragment) and to screen against the antigen IgG and an irrelevant IgG as a control.
+We approach monoclonal antibody development by immunizing mice or rats with the therapeutic, or purified antibody (or Fab fragment), and screening against the antigen IgG and an irrelevant IgG as a control.
 Antibodies with the correct specificity, known as anti-idiotypic antibodies (anti-ID), are expanded.
 Specificity to the variable region is confirmed using the ligand recognized by the antigen antibody.
 Knowing the purpose and final assay goals will assist in identifying hybridoma screening strategies.
 Immunogenicity assays, including PD assays, PK assays, and ADA assays are common applications.